authgear/authgear-server/docs/specs/user-model.md

 OAuth identity is external identity from supported OAuth 2 IdPs.
 Only authorization code flow is supported.
 If the provider supports OIDC, OIDC is preferred over provider-specific OAuth 2 protocol.

 OAuth identity is updated every time authentication is performed.
+However, if the update would result in conflict between another user, then the update is skipped.

 > TODO: In the future, we may want to support frozen oauth identity, that is, the identity is never updated.